The Sixth Sense (1999) Director: M. Night Shyamalan

 “I see dead people…”

-The Sixth Sense is M. Night Shyamalan’s magnum opus.
-The story uses a simple ghost story and turns it upside down with one of the most memorable twist endings in cinematic history (spoiler alert below).
-The Sixth Sense vaulted Shyamalan’s career bringing him numerous comparisons to a modern-day Hitchcockian ‘the master of suspense.’
-The success of the film brought Shyamalan a string of successive films, like Signs (2002) and The Village (2004).
+M. Night Shyamalan’s magnum opus uses a simple ghost story and turns it upside down with one of the most memorable twist endings in cinematic history (spoiler alert below).
+The Sixth Sense vaulted Shyamalan’s career bringing numerous comparisons to Hitchcock.
+The success of the film brought Shyamalan a string of successive future films like Signs (2002) and The Village (2004).
 His later films after The Village, however, have been mostly forgettable or disappointing.
 The Sixth Sense was the second-highest grossing film of 1999, second only to Star Wars: The Phantom Menace.
 The movie was released on Shyamalan’s 29th birthday.
 The Disney/Buena Vista Executive, David Vogel, who signed off on Shyamalan’s film at full price with Shyamalan as the director was promptly fired when he neglected to properly seek approval for the deal through the internal corporate chain of command at Disney.

 The title for the film is in reference to the five senses (sight, smell, touch, scent, and taste).
 ‘The Sixth Sense’ refers to an ability to sense the presence of dead people.